Boise State vs. San Diego State NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Boise State's games this season have gone over 44.5 points five of 11 times.
+- Boise State and its opponents have gone over the current 44.5-point total in five of 11 games this season.

 - In 45.5% of San Diego State's games this season (5/11), the teams combined to score more than Friday's over/under of 44.5.

-- The two teams combine to average 58.1 points per game, 13.6 more than the over/under in this contest.
+- The combined points per game average of the two teams, 58.1, is 13.6 points more than Friday's over/under.

-- This contest's total is 8.8 points more than the 35.7 these two squads combine to allow per game this season.
+- These two squads combine to allow 35.7 points per game, 8.8 fewer than this contest's over/under.

 Boise State Stats and Trends